Elton John vows to keep making music as he turns 75

 Even though he tested positive for Covid-19 in January, he continued on his tour after postponing a couple of concerts.

-"I have so much to pass on to the new generation of fans and artists alike, and I'm determined to keep giving back to the industry that has given me so much."
+"I have so much to pass on to the new generation of fans and artistes alike, and I'm determined to keep giving back to the industry that has given me so much."

 To mark his birthday, he is releasing a digitally remastered version of his Diamonds: The Ultimate Greatest Hits album on streaming platforms for the first time.

-This weekend, his husband David Furnish will host the 30th annual Elton John Aids Foundation Academy Awards.
+This weekend, his husband David Furnish, 59, will host the 30th annual Elton John Aids Foundation Academy Awards.
+They have two sons aged 11 and nine, who were born through surrogacy.

 Five years ago, John - a two-time Oscar music winner for his biopic Rocketman (2019) and The Lion King (1994) - sold 25 works donated by artists and collectors to mark the charity's 25th anniversary.